azu0609/repo/README.md

 3. Check if working correctly by running script:
 `python3 fetch.py --production`
-Script should show current version, latest version and current json index, then try to update if working correctly.
+Script should show current version, latest version and current json index then try to update if working correctly.